Beautiful Single Origin Tea

 In the late 1980s, when Sebastian Beckwith was a trekking guide in Bhutan and northern India, he first fell in love with tea.
 Since founding the company, he has returned to Asia several times each year, tasting and selecting leaves that are served at some of the finest restaurants in the country, including New York City's Eleven Madison Park, Daniel and Gramercy Tavern.
 He has lectured at Columbia University with integrative health expert Dr. Andrew Weil, and has led educational seminars on tea at The French Culinary Institute, the Institute of Culinary Education, and The American Museum of Natural History.
 In 2018, he published A Little Tea Book, a pocket guide to the wide world of tea.

 Tea was always around the home where Ana Dane was raised; a gift of sencha in the late 1990s led her to start exploring the intricacies of looseleaf, cup by cup.
-A partner at the company, she has traveled to traditional regions of production in India, China and Taiwan, and believes the most intoxicating scent in the world is freshly picked Camellia sinensis leaves, slowly oxidizing in the air.
+A partner at the company, she has traveled to traditional regions of production in India, China, Taiwan and Japan, and believes the most intoxicating scent in the world is freshly picked Camellia sinensis leaves, slowly oxidizing in the air.

 Gilbert Tsang became a partner at In Pursuit of Tea in 2011, and keeps our operations and countless details in immaculate order.
 We'd be lost without him.